killianglavo-coder/Python-Machine-Learning----Rental-Tier-Classification-Irish-Property-Market/README.md

 The strong performance on Luxury (F1: 0.79) and reasonable performance on Budget (F1: 0.63) is particularly valuable for a property developer.
 Correctly identifying premium developments avoids under-pricing, which directly protects revenue.
 The weaker Standard performance highlights that mid-range pricing decisions may benefit from additional features such as proximity to Eircode zones or local amenity data to sharpen tier boundaries in future iterations of the model.

 ## [Logistic Regression and Random Forest Model Comparison and Business use](https://github.com/killianglavo-coder/Python-Machine-Learning----Rental-Tier-Classification-Irish-Property-Market/blob/main/5_randomforest_and_regression_models_comparison.ipynb)
--Both models achieve very similar accuracy scores, Logistic Regression at 78.01% and Random Forrest at 78.63%.
+Both models achieve very similar accuracy scores, Logistic Regression at 78.01% and Random Forrest at 78.63%.

 - Regarding the confusion matrices, the key difference is in how each model handles the budget tier.
 Logistic Regression correctly identifies 107 of 121 Budget properties, random forest only gets 88, misclassifying 33 as standard.